-Co-director of Amazon Prime’s VHS Massacre documentary, Bikini Bloodbath 1-3, Mark of the Beast, London Betty, Troma’s Monster Kill and other questionable films.
+Co-director of Amazon Prime’s VHS Massacre documentary, Mark of the Beast, London Betty and camera operator on the Emmy nominated net_work.

 Long Bio from Wikipedia: